Ley Reservada del Cobre: Enactment and provisions

-The Ley de Cruceros or Ley Reservada del Cobre was issued in 1958 after a serious military incident on the Snipe islet by the administration of President Ibáñez in order to deviate funds from tax revenues from big copper mining corporations directly to the armed forces.
-The Chilean nationalization of copper transferred in 1971 the properties of the big copper mining corporations Anaconda Copper Company and Kennecott Utah Copper Corporation to the Chilean state and in 1976 CODELCO was created in order to manage the development and production.
-The law has been modified in 1973, 1975, 1986 and 1987.
+The Ley Reservada del Cobre was enacted in 1958, in the aftermath of the Snipe incident on a disputed islet in the Beagle Channel, by the administration of President Ibáñez, in order to redirect tax revenue from the large copper-mining corporations directly to the armed forces.
+The Chilean nationalization of copper transferred the properties of Anaconda Copper Company and Kennecott Corporation to the Chilean state in 1971, and in 1976 the state-owned firm Codelco was created to manage copper production going forward.